-Encompassing an area of 28,544 ha (70,500 acres), it features a tundra vegetation on a jagged landscape of hills and valleys.
+Encompassing an area of 28,544 ha (70,500 acres), El Cajas features tundra vegetation on a jagged landscape of hills and valleys.
 Large outcrops of bedrock characterize the site.

-The highest point in the park is the 4,450 m (14,600 ft) high Cerro Arquitectos (Architect's Hill) and the elevation of roads reach higher than 4,310 ms (13,550 ft).
+The highest point in the Park is the 4,450 m (14,600 ft) high Cerro Arquitectos (Architect's Hill), and the elevation of roads reaches higher than 4,310 m (13,550 ft).

-In the lower parts of the park, the cloud forest and perennial high mountain forest are present, primarily in the ravines near the brooks and rivers.
+In the lower parts of the Park, the cloud forest and perennial high mountain forest are present, primarily in the ravines near the brooks and rivers.

 El Cajas National Park is home to a large variety of wildlife, some of which are endemic or highly endangered.
-Among the most prominent are:

 - the curiquinga, a large black and white raptor

-The avifauna consists of 157 bird species, making birdwatching an alluring activity for visitors.
+The avifauna consists of 157 bird species, making birdwatching an engaging activity for visitors.